AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 number of allocations possible, use :ada:`Storage_Size` and let the implementation do the rest.
-However, maybe you also care about the behavior of the allocation and deallocation routines themselves, beyond just providing and returning the storage.
+However, maybe you also care about the behavior of the allocation and deallocation routines themselves, beyond just providing and reclaiming the storage.
 In that case, use :ada:`Storage_Pool` and specify a pool object of the appropriate type.
 For example, you (or the vendor, or someone else) might create a pool type in which the allocation routine performs in constant time, because